harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

-PTLCs enable [many features][suredbits payment points], with a major feature for Lighting being [payment decorrelation][p4tr ptlcs] without any need to randomize routes.[^route-randomization] Every node along a single-path or multipath route can be given a scalar that is used to tweak each forwarded PTLC, enabling *payment decorrelation* where individual forwards no longer leak the unique identifier for each Lightning payment.
+PTLCs enable [many features][suredbits payment points], with a major feature for Lighting being [payment decorrelation][p4tr ptlcs] without any need to randomize routes.[^route-randomization] Every node along a single-path or [multipath][topic multipath payments] route can be given a scalar that is used to tweak each forwarded PTLC, enabling *payment decorrelation* where individual forwards no longer leak the unique identifier for each Lightning payment.